arth0sz/arth0sz.github.io/content/en/posts/nahamcon-ctf-2024/index.md

 It talks about how we can press G (which stands for Go) to navigate to an arbitrary location/URL.
 The user is then prompted for a URL to open.
 If Lynx is misconfigured, we may be able to open files and perform directory listing.

-Bu entering `/` or any directory, we can see its contents.
+By entering `/` or any directory, we can see its contents.
 Same goes for file://localhost.

 Let's inject the following command: